-Angus Plan - The Place Principle is an initiative promoted by the Scottish Government that asks those responsible for providing services and looking after assets in a place, to work and plan together, with local communities, to improve the lives of people, support inclusive growth and create more successful places.
-This principle will underpin our initial work on our Local Development Plan (which will begin this year and will seek to strengthen, co-ordinate and integrate all place based activity in Angus.
+Angus Plan -The Place Principle is an initiative promoted by the Scottish Government that asks those responsible for providing services and looking after assets in a place, to work and plan together, with local communities, to improve the lives of people, support inclusive growth and create more successful places.
+This principle will underpin our initial work on our Local Development Plan (which will begin this year and will seek to strengthen, co-ordinate and integrate all place-based activity in Angus.

-Delivery of High-Quality Housing - We will continue to deliver high-quality design through our housing programme to provide a variety of homes that our citizens need, and that help our economy to grow.
-We will invest \$86 million in the council's housing stock over the next five years, building new homes, and making our existing homes more energy efficient on the way to them being zero carbon by 2045.
+Delivery of High-Quality Housing- We will continue to deliver high-quality design through our housing programme to provide a variety of homes that our citizens need, and that help our economy to grow.
+We will invest £86 million in the council's housing stock over the next five years, building new homes, and making our existing homes more energy efficient on the way to them being zero carbon by 2045.
 This will also help reduce child poverty and improve health and wellbeing in many of the areas of greatest need.
 We are making good progress in delivering on the three main objectives in our Local Housing Strategy: increasing the supply of housing, giving everyone equal access to that stock and improving the quality and energy efficiency of the housing stock we have.

-Community Empowerment & Participatory Budgeting - We will continue to implement the Community Empowerment Scotland Act 2015, supporting and transferring more responsibility to our communities.
-This includes the further roll-out of Participatory Budgeting throughout Angus communities and involving our communities in more of our mainstream activities and decision making.
-The \$200,000 invested in Participatory Budgeting in 2019/20 will be increased to \$260,000 in 2020/21.
+Community Empowerment & Participatory Budgeting - To address the challenges we faced during the COVID-19 pandemic we established a cross partnership approach to support those affected through the HAART (Humanitarian Assistance Angus Response Team) funded by Scottish Government.
+We will build on the lessons and experience of this by continuing to work together to make communities stronger and more able to prosper in the future.
+We will review our current Locality approach across the whole of Angus to be more targeted where support is required and building on strong partnership working.
+This supports the implementation of the Community Empowerment Scotland Act 2015, supporting and transferring more responsibility to our communities.
+The further roll-out of Participatory Budgeting throughout Angus communities and involving our communities in more of our mainstream activities and decision making will be impacted by COVID-19 with the deliverability of projects from Phase 1 under review and the implementation of phase 2 likely to be delayed.
+The £200,000 invested in Participatory Budgeting in 2019/20 was to be increased to £260,000 in 2020/21 but the method and timing of delivery of his will need to be considered.
 This will involve more people and help them to understand how public money can be used to deliver meaningful projects which can transform the lives of local people.
 We will also increase the opportunities for communities to make decisions which affect their areas.
-By working together, we can make communities stronger and more able to prosper in the future.

-The Anti-Social Behavior (Scotland) Act 2004 requires each local authority and the relevant chief constable to prepare a strategy for dealing with anti-social behaviour in the authority's area.
-We will renew this strategy in 2020 by working with the Community Planning Partnership.
+The Anti-Social Behavior (Scotland) Act 2004 requires each local authority and the relevant chief constable to prepare a strategy to reduce anti-social behaviour in the authority's area.
+We will renew this strategy in 2020 by working with the Community Planning Partnership members.